denley/courier/README.md

 Sample Usage
 -------

 Simply add `@ReceiveMessages` and `@ReceiveData` annotations to your methods and fields to assign them as callbacks for `MessageApi` and `DataApi` events.
-Call `Courier.startReceiving(this)` to initialize the listeners and start receiving your callbacks. `@DeliverData` callbacks will be invoked immediately, and whenever the device connects to a `Node`. `@DeliverMessage` callbacks will only be invoked at the time that a message is received from the `MessageApi`.
+Call `Courier.startReceiving(this)` to initialize the listeners and start receiving your callbacks.

 ```java
 public class MainActivity extends Activity  {